-Jewish Copenhagen was established in 2006 by Charlotte Thalmay.
+Welcome to Jewish Copenhagen, founded in 2006 by Charlotte Thalmay.

-Our mission is to bring alive the history of Jewish life in Denmark.
-All the way back from 1622, up to the present with its everyday stories of being a minority in a small country.
+Our purpose is to illuminate the rich history of Jewish life in Denmark, spanning from the year 1622 to the present day, portraying the everyday experiences of being a minority in a small nation.

-Jewish Copenhagen works together with our partner World Jewish Travel.
+Jewish Copenhagen collaborates closely with our partner World Jewish Travel.

 Guide and CEO

-Charlotte has a bachelor’s degree as a tour guide from Roskilde University.
+Charlotte holds a bachelor’s degree in tour guiding from Roskilde University.

-For 20 years she has been the vice president for the Zionist Federation in Denmark.
+Additionally, Charlotte has served as the vice president of the Zionist Federation in Denmark for two decades.

-Bente was born into a traditional Jewish family with a strong interest for Yiddish culture.
+Bente hails from a traditional Jewish family with a deep passion for Yiddish culture.

-He has a bachelor’s degree in journalism and works as head of communication at The Jewish Community.
+Holding a bachelor’s degree in journalism, he currently serves as the head of communication at The Jewish Community.

-Isak was born in Denmark to Danish parents, but grew up in Australia, New Zealand (where his father worked as a Rabbi), and Israel.
+Isak was born in Denmark to Danish parents, but his upbringing took him across Australia, New Zealand (where his father served as a Rabbi), and Israel.

 Pia is a child of the Danish Jewish community.
-Her grandfather was chairman of the Jewish congregation.
+Her grandfather was once the chairman of the Jewish congregation.

-For more than 30 years, she worked a teacher at the Jewish school in Copenhagen.
+For more than 30 years, she worked as a teacher at the Jewish school in Copenhagen.

-Pia is very passionate about art, food and travel and works with ceramics herself.
+Pia is very passionate about art, food, traveling and works with ceramics herself.

-He is very active on the board of the Jewish sports club Hakoah.
+He plays a vital role on the board of the Jewish sports club, Hakoah.

-Philip works parttime as a Latin teacher at the Copenhagen University.
+Additionally, Philip teaches Latin part-time at Copenhagen University.

 Ronen Waniewitz Thalmay

-Besides his activities in Jewish Copenhagen he is the lead singer in the Danish klezmer band Mazel.
+In addition to his work at Jewish Copenhagen, he serves as the lead vocalist in the Danish klezmer band, Mazel.

 Ronen has held the position of Vice President at B’nai B’rith Denmark.